 - It is easier for SMEs to get approved by short-term finance lenders;

-- They are quick and easy to arrange, funds can be accessed in just 24 – 48 hours
+- Quick to arrange, short-term loan funds can be accessed in just 24 – 48 hours;

 Short-term Business Finance For All Purposes